Rating: ![]()

 Performed by: Yasunori Matsumoto

-Available in the US from ADV on bilingual DVD.
+Available in North America from ADV on bilingual DVD, apparently now out of print.
 Was previously available on subtitled VHS.